 - Mathematical reasoning

-The course provides practical experience of computer programming using the VB.NET programming language.
+The course provides practical experience of computer programming using the Python programming language.
 You will develop the theoretical understanding of what makes an efficient program which will place you in good stead to learn and develop further programming languages.